Motivation is an important part of education. You should know why you are studying to make it successful.

 - The hardest part is getting started.
 Laziness does not allow to take the first step.
 Sometimes the task takes only 15 minutes, but you find a bunch of excuses not to start it.
 Understand that while you delay the start of work, you send negative emotions to the brain.
 As a result, in addition to wasting time, you get a bad mood, and the task will still have to perform

 - Study well from the first day!
+Use extra study materials like those from StuDocu for detailed notes, books, summaries to help you excel in your exams.
 On the rise of novelty after the rest will appear mode and habit, which will help in the future.

 - Do more in the classroom to do less at home.